dmbarbour/glas/docs/GlasApps.md

  * *cap* - Default one.
 Limit on number of values in channel.
 Zero capacity channels are possible, usable to signal 'closed' status.
  * *lossy* - Flag.
 If set, instead of blocking the writer, a slow reader will lose the oldest unread data.
 Loss can be detected by reader.
 Effective use requires specialized protocols.
  * *binary* - Flag.
 If set, restricts channel to binary data (natural numbers, 0 to 255).
 Useful for performance and simulating external IO.

+It is feasible to model channels manually, within state.
+However, primitive channels are useful for modeling effects, and for composition it's convenient to use the same models within the application as we use externally.

+Alternative loss models could be interesting, e.g. based on exponential decay patterns.
+However, I'd rather not embed any advanced logic into these models.

 *Aside:* In addition to creating channels, it might be useful to provide some composition methods, similar to 'epoll' in Linux.
 However, the current intention is to use lightweight forks in a more direct style.
 I'll consider host-supported event polling based on level of success with forks.